sake92/flatmark/DESIGN.md

-## GraalVM native image
+## GraalVM Native Image

+- one executable for the whole application
-Best for CLIs, snappiest startup time etc.
+- snappy startup time
+- minimal memory usage
+- minimum app size

 Need to be careful with reflection, dynamic class loading, etc.

-## jpackage

-Makes installers for all platforms.
-Would be veery nice, easier to distribute to winget, apt, brew, etc.